The Just Meditation Story

 How did I get into Meditation?

-I was in my late twenties, and my life was a mess.
+It was 1994, I was in my late twenties, and my life was a mess.
 I was heavily into drink and drugs and it was all going downhill fast.
 The truth is I was profoundly unhappy, possibly without even realising it, and for whatever reason I was just drinking myself into oblivion.

 There were, no doubt, a whole host of text-book psychological reasons for all this, but in simple terms I think I was just deeply unhappy, for one reason or another, and I just got myself into a really self-destructive rut.
 Slowly, I came to realise that I was drinking myself into oblivion, perhaps even deliberately.
 More or less permanently wrecked, by the time I hit rock-bottom I had essentially given up on life.

 But it wasn’t all doom and gloom.
 I’d always been quite creative and I was an avid reader, with a keen interest in Buddhism, amongst other things.
 I’d read a few books about meditation.
 And these books made it sound attractive, something I wanted to do – not least because, well, who wouldn’t want enlightenment, right?
 But I’d never actually tried it.
 And of course, in those days, it wasn’t like it is now, there was no internet, there was no YouTube or anything like that.
 And in any case, I was too busy getting wasted all the time.

 Eventually, the realisation that things had spiralled completely out of control, coupled with a growing desire to learn more about meditation, forced me to do something decisive.
 I needed to get my head together, sort my life out, and address the problem of my drinking.
 So, I gave away everything I owned, withdraw all my savings, and went to India, like so many before and since, in search of enlightenment.